dappnode/DAppNodeDocs/docs/what-can-you-do.md

     <img width="1000"src="https://github.com/Shelpin/DAppNode/raw/master/doc/ipfsinterface.jpg">
 </p>

-If you want to know a bit more on IPFS here is a [useful link](https://medium.com/coinmonks/a-hands-on-introduction-to-ipfs-ee65b594937)
+If you want to know a bit more on IPFS here you have a [useful link](https://medium.com/coinmonks/a-hands-on-introduction-to-ipfs-ee65b594937)

 ## ENS resolution